Toni Sims

 Research

-Nonhuman consciousness
+Nonhuman consciousness and moral status

 Public philosophy